rustiiiiiii/TumorTrace_Infosys_Internship_Oct2024/Shravani/Documentation/README.md

-The  dataset  consists  of  MRI  images  labeled  as  malignant  or  benign.
-The  data  was  collected  from [source/database], ensuring a diverse representation of cases.
+The  dataset  consists  of  MRI breast  images  labeled  as  malignant  or  benign.